IgniteUI/help-topics/topics/02_Controls/igRadialGauge/02_Configuring/02_igRadialGauge_Configuring_Needles.md

 ## <a id="needle-properties"></a>Needle Properties
 ### Needle properties summary

-The following table summarizes the properties the `igRadialGauge` control related to the needle.
+The following table summarizes the properties the `igRadialGauge` control related to the needle:

 <table class="table table-bordered">
 	<thead>